superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Interfacing-Detailed-Design.md

-# Interfacing Detailed Design

-## Introduction

-This document delineates the objectives of a comprehensive system design.
-Upon reviewing this design, the reader should have a clear understanding of:

-- How the specific subsystem integrates within the broader solution
-- The constraints and specifications relevant to the subsystem
-- The rationale behind each crucial design decision
-- The procedure for constructing the solution

 ## General Requirements for the Document

 The document should include:

-- Explanation of the subsystem’s integration within the overall solution
 - Detailed specifications and constraints specific to the subsystem
 - Synopsis of the suggested solution
 - Interfaces among different subsystems
-- 3D models of customized mechanical elements*
 - A buildable diagram*
-- A Printed Circuit Board (PCB) design layout*
 - An operational flowchart*
 - A comprehensive Bill of Materials (BOM)
 - Analysis of crucial design decisions
-- Execution plan considering skill sets and time requirements *Note: These technical documentation elements are mandatory only when relevant to the particular subsystem.
+- Execution plan considering skill sets and time requirements

+## Introduction
+This document delineates a fully comprehensive system design for the interfacing subsystem.
+Focusing on the integration within the broader solution, the specifications and constraints relevant to the interfacing, and the process and justification of each crucial design step that constructs the solution.

-## Function of the Subsystem
+## Interfacing Subsystem Function

-This segment should elucidate the role of the subsystem within the entire system, detailing its intended function, aligned with the conceptual design.
+The interfacing subsystem will function as the project's wireless data visualization via the use of any compatible laptop device.
+This involves gathering and receiving the processed data wirelessly from the Jetson Nano computing device attached to the drone and displaying live, engaging data visuals for the user within near-immediate transmission and processing times.
+Live video and audio taken from a camera and microphone connected to the drone will be streamed to the laptop, along with displaying data from the triage signal processing systems wirelessly.

 ## Specifications and Constraints

 This section should provide a list of constraints applicable to the subsystem, along with the rationale behind these limitations.
 For instance, constraints can stem from physics-based limitations or requirements, subsystem prerequisites, standards, ethical considerations, or socio-economic factors.

-The team should set specifications for each subsystem.
-These specifications may require modifications, which must be authorized by the team.
-It could be necessary to impose additional constraints as further information becomes available.
+### Specifications

+1. The subsystem SHALL display data collection and analysis on a laptop device.
+2. The subsystem SHALL be compatible with wireless data transfer capabilities.
+3. The subsystem SHALL wirelessly display triage signal processing data.
+4. The subsystem SHALL wirelessly stream video and audio data.

 Every subsystem must incorporate at least one constraint stemming from standards, ethics, or socio-economic factors.